PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 checkpoint `03d0177` exactly; a 15-run median changed from 0.120941s to 0.113134s (1.07x).
 No model conversion or inference was run.

+Fully required split ranges now identify the complete sorted-unique index set by cardinality instead of comparing every index against `0..N-1`.
+`ModelIRGraphIndex.has_consumer_at_or_after()` also exposes its maintained sorted-consumer invariant, allowing partition boundary-output discovery to answer each suffix query from the final consumer index without an `any()` generator scan.
+Tail-query behavior, complete-range scan reuse, and the split selection pass 23 tests; the related split/core selection passes 26 tests.
+The 2,000-op/20-partition report remains identical to checkpoint `4943bcb`; a 15-run median changed from 0.119641s to 0.114021s (1.05x).
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted